 Set Clear Goals

 Clearly define your digital marketing goals.
-Examples include increasing website traffic, generating leads, boosting sales, and enhancing brand awareness.
+Examples include increasing website traffic by 5%, generating 4% increase in leads, boosting sales by 3%, and enhancing brand awareness.
 Your goals will influence the budget allocation to different channels and strategies.

 Understand Your Target Audience